Chairman’s Corporate Governance Statement

-Commentary regarding how the Board intends to address the key challenges in the execution of the Company’s business model and strategy will be contained in the Principal Risks and Uncertainties section of the Company’s Strategic Report on pages 16 and 17 of the Annual Report.
+Details regarding how the Board addresses the key challenges in the execution of the Company’s business model and strategy are contained in the Principal Risks and Uncertainties section of the Company’s Strategic Report on pages 16 and 17 of the Annual Report.

-The Board will provide regular updates relating to the following information, which it considers to be key in managing shareholders’ expectations and understanding of how the Company is delivering its strategy, which is planned to include:
+The Board will continue to provide regular updates relating to the following information, which it considers to be key in managing shareholders’ expectations and understanding of how the Company is delivering its strategy, which include:

-- Latest developments with respect to expansion of the London Cocktail Club;
+2. Latest developments with respect to expansion of The Cocktail Club;

-- Results and details of all resolutions voted on at the latest Annual General Meeting
+7. Results and details of all resolutions voted on at the latest Annual General Meeting.

-The Non-Executive Chairman, Chief Executive Officer and Chief Financial Officer aim to communicate with shareholders, both private and institutional, on a regular basis and are primarily responsible for shareholder liaison.
+The Chief Executive Officer, Chief Financial Officer and Executive Director aim to communicate with shareholders, both private and institutional, on a regular basis and are primarily responsible for shareholder liaison.
 Investor views will be formally reported back to the Board.
-Contact details for shareholder communication can be found in the Investor Relations section of the Company website.
+Contact details for shareholder communication can be found in the Investor Relations section of the Company’s website.